Gifts and Engagement Rings

 Gifts from one spouse to the other during the marriage are considered marital assets and are subject to equitable distribution upon divorce.
 Gifts from a third party to one spouse during the marriage are considered separate property and are not subject to equitable distribution.

-If you have any questions about equitable distribution of marital assets, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation.Sources
+If you have any questions about equitable distribution of marital assets, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.Sources

 Aronow v.
 Silver , 233 N.J.
 Super 344 (1989)